cpldcpu/light_ws2812/README.md

 	- Updated Arduino library archive
 	- Fixed an issue where the config include was not used
  	- Support for LGT8F
-- v2.6rc 2024/05/01
+- v2.6 2024/05/01
-    - Re-added support for reduced core AVR that was broken in v2.5
+    - Re-added support for reduced core AVR that was broken in v2.5.
+Thanks to @U-1F992 for testing
     - Fixed location of ws2812_config.h